muhammadawais05/muhammadawais05/README.md

 # 💫 About Me:
 Software engineer with a strong foundation in programming and problem-solving.
 Proficient in programming languages and development tools.
-4 years of experience in full-stack development (React, ROR), mobile development (React Native), and agile methodologies.
+4 years of experience in full-stack development (MERN, ROR), mobile development (React Native), and agile methodologies.
 Proven ability to design and implement scalable, efficient, and maintainable software solutions.
 Passionate about staying up-to-date with emerging technologies and collaborating with cross-functional teams to deliver cutting-edge products.
 <br>